openebs/website/docs/main/user-guides/replicated-storage-user-guide/additional-information/performance-tips.md

 2-3
 ```

-### Update Replicated Engine Helm Chart for CPU Core Specification
+### Update Replicated Storage Helm Chart for CPU Core Specification

 :::info
-Update the [Helm value](https://github.com/openebs/mayastor-extensions/blob/6df062eb5a0864b82dcc709ab4d84a135252fe45/chart/values.yaml#L407) in the replicated engine Helm chart to specify the CPU core.
+Update the [Helm value](https://github.com/openebs/mayastor-extensions/blob/6df062eb5a0864b82dcc709ab4d84a135252fe45/chart/values.yaml#L407) in the Replicated Storage Helm chart to specify the CPU core.
 :::

-To allot specific CPU cores for replicated engine's reactors, follow these steps:
+To allot specific CPU cores for Replicated Storage's reactors, follow these steps:

-1. Ensure that you have the replicated engine kubectl plugin installed, matching the version of your replicated engine Helm chart deployment ([releases](https://github.com/openebs/mayastor/releases)).
+1. Ensure that you have the Replicated Storage kubectl plugin installed, matching the version of your Replicated Storage Helm chart deployment ([releases](https://github.com/openebs/mayastor/releases)).
 You can find installation instructions in the [kubectl plugin documentation](../advanced-operations/kubectl-plugin.md).

-2. Execute the following command to update replicated engine's configuration.
-Replace `<namespace>` with the appropriate Kubernetes namespace where replicated engine is deployed.
+2. Execute the following command to update Replicated Storage's configuration.
+Replace `<namespace>` with the appropriate Kubernetes namespace where Replicated Storage is deployed.

 ```
 kubectl mayastor upgrade -n <namespace> --set-args 'io_engine.coreList={3,4}'
 ```

-In the above command, `io_engine.coreList={3,4}` specifies that replicated engine's reactors should operate on the third and fourth CPU cores.
+In the above command, `io_engine.coreList={3,4}` specifies that Replicated Storage's reactors should operate on the third and fourth CPU cores.